SplendidPiePizza/Python-Solitaire/README.md

 ## Prerequisites

 1. **Python 3.x**: Python 3.6 or higher is recommended.
 2. **tkinter**: Tkinter is the standard GUI library for Python and is usually included by default with Python installations.
-If it's not installed, follow the installation instructions below.